 Of course, the variability that comes from gig work is why many people choose the gig economy in the first place.
 There is the freedom to work when you want, and often where you want, assuming your work can be done remotely.
 You also have the potential to work for several companies with varying needs.
 Few projects are identical, which means new challenges to keep you stimulated and grow your skills.

 The flexible work arrangements created by the gig economy offer many opportunities and challenges – for both workers and employers.
-It’s clear that this is growing trend in employment.
-Those looking for work in 2020 should be prepared for the reality that full-time contracts are becoming more rare and be ready to explore temporary work.
+It’s clear that this is a growing trend in employment.
+Those looking for work in 2022 should be prepared for the reality that full-time contracts are becoming rarer and be ready to explore temporary work.